FlowFuse/flowfuse/docs/contribute/db-migrations.md

 ## Applying migrations

-Migrations are applied automatically on start of the FlowFuse application.
+Migrations are applied automatically at the start of the FlowFuse application.
 Down migrations are not yet supported.

 ## Considerations when writing migrations